 Although the first reason might be forgiven under certain circumstances, the second reason cannot be.

 Now, I usually buy shares for my longer-term portfolio, but on this occasion I decided to buy Alibaba shares using my shorter-term trading account.
-Although I bought fewer shares than I would normally, I still ended up putting too much risk on the trade.
+I ended up putting far too much risk on the trade.

 Even worse, because I was buying too many shares than I should have, I had to put my stop-loss much nearer to the action than I would have liked.